 Burkitt's Lymphoma Is A Potentially Fatal Opportunistic Disease!

-O Burkitt's lymphoma (Formerly Non-Hodgkin Lymphoma high grade small non-cleaved cell) is a highly aggressive mature B-cell neoplasm (cancer) that mainly affects the lower age group and is endemic in African regions.
+O Burkitt's lymphoma (Formerly High-grade non-Hodgkin's lymphoma of small non-cleaved cells) is a highly aggressive mature B cell neoplasm (cancer) that affects mainly the younger age group, being endemic in African regions.

-All these cytogenetic changes involve overexpression of a gene with multiple cellular functions called c-myc.
-This gene is crucial in the development of this pathology.
+All of these cytogenetic changes involve the overexpression of a gene with multiple cellular functions called c-myc.
+This gene is decisive in the development of this pathology.

-The histological tumor sections may present aspect of "starry sky” (starry sky).
-There is an association between the virus infection Epstein-Barr virus (EBV) and the development of Burkitt's lymphoma.
+Histological sections of the tumor may have the appearance of a “starry sky” (starry sky).
+There is an association between infection by the virus Epstein-Barr virus (EBV) and the development of Burkitt's lymphoma.

-Often presents with extra nodal disease.
-Holders may be affected especially in bone structures, with massive oral lesions, and the jaw hit the hardest bone.
-It can also affect various structures, including kidneys, and ovaries.
+It often presents with extra nodal disease.
+The carriers can be affected mainly in the bone structures, with massive oral lesions, the mandible being the most affected bone.
+It can also affect several structures, including kidneys and ovaries.

-The Burkitt's lymphoma cells are morphologically identical to cells of acute lymphoblastic leukemia, FAB subtype L3.
-Cell immunophenotyping shows the positivity extended CD20 most cases.
+Burkitt's lymphoma cells are morphologically identical to cells of acute lymphoid leukemia, subtype FAB L3.
+Cellular immunophenotyping reveals CD20 positivity in the vast majority of cases.

-The first report of the disease was performed in 1958 by the Irish doctor Denis P. Burkitt, who observed high prevalence of a highly aggressive tumor that reached endemic form children in equatorial Africa.
+The first description of this disease was made in 1958 by Irish physician Denis P. Burkitt, who observed a high prevalence of a highly aggressive tumor that endemically affected children in equatorial Africa.

-It was initially described as sarcoma (soft tissue cancer), but later it was observed that it was a primary tumor of the lymphatic system (lymphoma).
+It was initially described as sarcoma (cancer of the soft tissues), but later it was observed that it was a primary tumor of the lymphatic system (lymphoma).

-It was believed for many years that Burkitt's lymphoma and acute lymphoblastic leukemia L3 (Burkitt leukemia) represented different diseases.
-However, with the advent of modern techniques of chromosomal and genetic analysis, it was determined that both represented symptoms of the same disease.
+Burkitt's lymphoma and acute L3 lymphoid leukemia (Burkitt's leukemia) were believed for many years to represent different diseases.
+However, with the advent of modern techniques of chromosomal and genetic analysis, it was possible to determine that both represented symptoms of the same disease.

-In 2001 the World Health Organization (WHO) has classified these conditions as a single entity (cancer of mature B cells, subtype lymphoma / Burkitt leukemia), with three clinical variants.
+In 2001, the World Health Organization (WHO) classified these conditions as being a single entity (mature B cell neoplasia, subtype Lymphoma / Burkitt's Leukemia), with three clinical variants.

 According to the WHO, three clinical variants are identifiable:

-- Endemic variant: occurs in children in equatorial Africa where malaria is endemic and has a strong correlation with EBV infection (98% of cases).
-It is believed that the status chronic immunosuppression caused by malaria contributes to the development of the disease.
+- Endemic variant: occurs in children from equatorial Africa where malaria is endemic and has a high correlation with EBV infection (98% of cases).
+It is believed that the status of chronic immunodepression caused by malaria contributes to the development of the disease.

-- Variant Sporadic: affects children and adults from other geographical areas.
-It is associated with EBV infection (virus Epstein-Barr virus) in 5-10% of cases.
+- Sporadic variant: affects children and adults from other geographical areas.
+It is associated with EBV infection Epstein-Barr virus) in 5-10% of cases.

-- Associated with immunodeficiency: in most cases associated with human immunodeficiency virus (HIV) infection.
+- Associated with immunodeficiency: in most cases associated with infection by the human immunodeficiency virus (HIV).
 The association with EBV co-infection is between 25-40% of cases.

 - Jaffe ES, Harris NL, Stein H, Vardiman JW.
 Pathology & Genetics of Tumours haematopoietic and lymphoid tissues.
 [Sl: sn], 2001.